 Tests and procedures

-You may also need to have some tests and procedures such as:
+You may also need to have some tests and procedures to check for other causes of pain, such as:

 • swabs to check for sexually transmitted infections (STIs), bacteria or other infections